schalkt/angular-super-gallery/readme.md

 ### Todo
+- add modal click and close to options
+- enable/disable modal and image arrows
 - indicator component
-- arrows for image
-- enable/disable modal and image arrows
 - load images from API endpoint
 - options and info menu in modal
 - exit button must be visible on modal when menubar hidden